 But why is this?
 What can we do about it?
 And who will lead the way?

-Our expert speakers engage with these questions from different angles (full program here):
+Our expert speakers engaged with these questions from different angles (full program here):

-- Our keynote speaker Pete Williams explores the “Politics of Innovation“, to break down the “Great Wall of Resistance” against which those who want to affect change often bang their heads.
+- Our keynote speaker Pete Williams explored the “Politics of Innovation“, to break down the “Great Wall of Resistance” against which those who want to affect change often bang their heads.

-- Janett Egber engages with the reality of intrapreneurs – people with an entrepreneurial mindset that have the drive (but not always the mandate) to affect change and innovation in organisations.
+- Janett Egber engaged with the reality of intrapreneurs – people with an entrepreneurial mindset that have the drive (but not always the mandate) to affect change and innovation in organisations.

-- Anthony Ferrier claims that “Innovation is dead” and asks “what can innovation leaders do?”
+- Anthony Ferrier claimed that “Innovation is dead” and asked “what can innovation leaders do?”

-- Sophie Goodman shows how business enthnography can help organisations ‘see’ and engage with disruptions as they emerge.
+- Sophie Goodman showed how business enthnography can help organisations ‘see’ and engage with disruptions as they emerge.

-- Tim Mahlberg lends a voice to the “professional super heroes“, those who break with the machine on their own account, working to innovate alongside their day job.
+- Tim Mahlberg lend a voice to the “professional super heroes“, those who break with the machine on their own account, working to innovate alongside their day job.

-- Simon Terry finally asks, “if your organisation was a country, would you want to live there?”
+- Simon Terry finally asked, “if your organisation was a country, would you want to live there?”